SrinivasaDuggempudi/program-interview-array-master/README.md

 |278| [How to create a standalone component manually?](#how-to-create-a-standalone-component-manually)
 |279| [](#)

+1. ### Find a missing number?

-1. ### Write a program in Java for, In array 1-100 numbers are stored, one number is missing how do you find it?
+Write a program in Java for, In array 1-100 numbers are stored, one number is missing how do you find it?
    ```
    package arrays;